 A £2.4m extension to Salisbury Museum housing more than 2,500 rare artefacts has opened.

 The Wessex Gallery of Archaeology, which was partly funded by a lottery grant, is home to to a large collection of Stonehenge-related pieces.

 These include the skeleton of a wealthy and powerful Bronze Age man dubbed the "Amesbury Archer" discovered in 2003.

-The gallery also includes the Wardour Hoard containing 4,000-year-old sword fragments, spearheads and chisels.'Be amazed'
+The gallery also includes the Wardour Hoard containing 4,000-year-old sword fragments, spearheads and chisels.

 The new centre is designed to tell the story of early Britain from the late-Neolithic Beaker people through to the Norman Conquest.